 The role of the Audit Committee is, among other things, to oversee the Company's financial reporting process on behalf of the Board of Directors, to recommend to the Board whether the Company's financial statements should be included in the Company's Annual Report on Form 10-K and to select the independent auditor for ratification by stockholders.
 Company management is responsible for the Company's financial statements as well as for its financial reporting process, accounting principles and internal controls.
-The Company's independent auditors are responsible for performing an audit of the Company's financial statements and expressing an opinion as to the conformity of such financial statements with generally accepted accounting principles.
+The Company's financial statements and expressing an opinion as to the conformity of such financial statements with generally accepted accounting principles.